 If you are adding a drive to your computer, you might need a drive bay conversion kit.
-If you plan to add 3.5-inch drive to a 5.25-inch bay, you must mount a conversion kit in the bay to hold the drive.
 Also, you need a cable to connect a hard disk drive.
-For information about ordering these parts, see page 3.
+For information about ordering these parts, see 3.

 Drive Specifications

 The following table describes the drives you can install in each bay and their height requirements.